-Are the challenges presented by the COVID-19 pandemic and lockdown particularly difficult for people living with Obsessive Compulsive Disorder (OCD)?
+Did the COVID-19 pandemic have a particular impact on people living with Obsessive Compulsive Disorder (OCD)?

 Our Medical Director, Professor Paul Fearon, joined presenter Sean Moncrieff on Newstalk FM to discuss the impact of preventative measures against COVID-19 - such as extra cleaning and physical distancing guidelines - on people living with OCD.